Podcastindex-org/podcast-namespace/README.md

 ## <u>Phase 5 (Open as of 3/2/2022)</u>

-The following tags are being actively considered for adoption into the namespace as part of phase 4.
+The following tags are being actively considered for adoption into the namespace as part of this phase.
 They are a work in progress and feedback on them is desired.

 <br>